Azure-Samples/azure-ai-vision-sdk/samples/cpp/image-analysis/README-Linux.md

 ## Required libraries for run-time distribution

 The folder `/usr/lib/azure-ai-vision` contains several shared object libraries (`.so` files), needed to support different sets of Vision SDK APIs.
-For Image Analysis, only the following subset is needed when you distribute a run-time package of your application:
+For Image Analysis, only the following two libraries are needed when you distribute a run-time package of your application:

 ```
 libAzure-AI-Vision-Native.so